MordecaiMalignatus/mordecaimalignatus.github.io/_posts/2022-02-03-a-failure-mode-of-adhd-medication.md

 decades at this point, and they essentially all became obsolete to varying degrees once medication was officially administered.

-Yet, I haven't updated my processes.
+Yet, I haven't really changed how I do things based on this obsoletion.
 A lot of things I still do now exactly as I did them before medication was available to me.
 The process still revolves around externalising everything, factorising and decomposing the projects into small slivers of discrete action to be done at a point separate than the planning.
+I've not taken into account how medication changes the asssumptions those ways were built on.

 After some mulling about how I would precisely describe the impact of medication on my wellbeing, I arrived at a model: Medication lets me do better with less